It was as if the universe of Avatar had opened for tourism.

 You’ll be greeted by resident animals on arrival, with a few ducks and an occasional peacock and buffalo paving the way toward the lobby.
 You’ll be escorted to the check-in treehouse (just go with it) by way of golf buggy, and en route you’ll pass by frangipane passages, trickling waterfalls, and the unveil of a valley-like landscape that houses different types of curious-looking private villas.

-There are four types, to be exact, each inspired by the fictional story of the four local clans.
+There are four types of villas, each inspired by the fictional story of the four local clans.
 These are Pa-Ta-Pea (Earth), Khon-Jorn (Wanderers), We-Ha (Sky), and Rung-Nok (Nest).
 The riveting tribe tale is one best reserved for poolside literature, yet also offers some great background knowledge for the design of each of the villas.
 These are themed after the traits of each group, from the Earth Clan’s clay cottages to the Wanderer Clan’s tented villas.
-The restaurant and bar too follows a tribal interior design, and as a general vibe, there is a strong sense of lax Hunger Games filmset.
+The restaurant and bar too follow a tribal interior design, and as a general vibe, there is a strong sense of lax Hunger Games filmset.

 Whilst most resorts have a discreet ‘levelling up’ of room or villa types based on décor and privileges, such is not really the case at Keemala.
 There are 38 villas in total, with four different villa types differentiated by style (and also size, just to make some sort of pricing system make sense), but it doesn’t really feel as if any one villa type is ‘better’ than the other.